 Independent schools are often divided into day schools and boarding schools.
 Most larger independent schools offer at least some boarding facilities, which may be flexi, weekly or full.
 Some schools are also single gender, meaning they are boys’ schools or girls’ schools, though the majority are now coeducational, at least for the final two years (sixth form).

-Younger students may either attend an independent primary school or a prep school (short for preparatory school).
-Prep schools get younger students ready for entrance to independent schools at age 13.
+Younger students may attend an independent primary school, also known as a prep school (short for preparatory school).
+Prep schools get younger students ready for entrance to secondary-level independent schools at age 13 (usually for boys’ and co-ed schools) or 11 (usually for girls’ schools).
 Prep schools can be day schools, boarding schools, or a mix of both.
 Students can enter these schools from age 4, though boys’ prep-schools tend to be termed pre-prep for under 7s.
 There are over 500 prep schools in the UK.
 It is not necessary to attend these schools in order to gain a place at an independent school, but some parents choose this route to feel more secure about applying at secondary level.

 Average independent school fees for day pupils are currently nearly £4,800 per term, or just over £14,000 a year.
 The day fee at boarding schools is almost £6,500 per term, or over £19,000 a year.
 The average boarding fee is just over £11,500 per term, which comes to a little under £35,000 per year.
 School fees in the south-west and London tend to be higher, and many schools have significant additional costs for uniforms, trips and extra-curricular activities.

 A key feature that separates independent schools from others in the UK is that you do not need to live in the school’s catchment area to send your child there.
 Each school is free to select students from anywhere around the world, following their own application processes, which can be quite lengthy and are worth preparing for 2-3 years in advance if possible.